belka-ew/tanya/README.md

 ### Release management

-3-week release cycle.

-Deprecated features are removed after one release (in approximately 6 weeks after deprecating).
+Deprecated features are removed after one release that includes these deprecations.

 ## Further characteristics